 Index Design Basics

-An index is an on-disk or in-memory structure associated with a table or view that speeds retrieval of rows from the table or view.
+A SQL Server index is an on-disk or in-memory structure associated with a table or view that speeds retrieval of rows from the table or view.
 An index contains keys built from one or more columns in the table or view.
-For on-disk indexes, these keys are stored in a structure (B-tree) that enables SQL Server to find the row or rows associated with the key values quickly and efficiently.
+For on-disk indexes, these keys are stored in a tree structure (B-tree) that enables SQL Server to find the row or rows associated with the key values quickly and efficiently.

 An index stores data logically organized as a table with rows and columns, and physically stored in a row-wise data format called rowstore 1, or stored in a column-wise data format called columnstore.